- Log-in and Acknowledgement Procedure

 Note: The Acknowledgment Letter is NOT a marketing clearance letter.
 The 510(k) number identified in the Acknowledgement Letter should be referenced in all further correspondence with FDA regarding the 510(k).
 Failure to reference the 510(k) number may result in processing delays.

-After the Acknowledgement Letter is sent, the DCC routes the 510(k) to the appropriate ODE or OIR Division, based on the device type and medical specialty that is listed in the 510(k) submission.
+After the Acknowledgement Letter is sent, the DCC routes the 510(k) to the appropriate OHT, based on the device type and medical specialty that is listed in the 510(k) submission.